 B i o g r a p h y

-Named "Debut Artist of the Year" by the Joy in Singing Foundation, Abigail Levis is one of the most exciting singers of her generation.
+Named "Debut Artist of the Year" by the Joy in Singing Foundation, Abi Levis is one of the most exciting singers of her generation.
 Critics the world over have described her artistry as “fearless”, “dazzling”, “impressive”, and “breathtaking”.
 Ms. Levis’ passion for vocal music has been continuously nurtured throughout her life - singing Irish folk music with her father and Patsy Cline tunes at county fairs with her mentor, Tom Dyhrberg.
 She began classical training at the age of 15 and, after reading Opera for Dummies, became a die-hard opera fan.
-When not singing, she enjoys knitting, eating, playing PokemonGO!, tasting all the beers, and traveling the world as The Tessitourist (@tessitourist on Instagram and Ravelry).
+When not singing, she enjoys knitting, eating, playing PokemonGO! (gotta catch 'em all), tasting all the beers, and traveling the world as The Tessitourist (@tessitourist on Instagram and Ravelry).

-She is a prize-winner of several competitions, including the 2018 Deborah Voigt Competition in Vero Beach, 2018 McCammon Competition, 2018 Shreveport Opera Competition, a 2017 Sullivan grant, 2017 Klaudia Taev Competition, 2016 Opera Foundation Competition, 2015 Metropolitan Opera Auditions, the Gerda Lissner Competitons (Song and Opera), the 2014 William C Byrd competition, the 2014 Wilhelm Stenhammer Competition, the 2014 James Toland Vocal Arts Competition, the 2013 Classical Singer Competition, and the 2013 Lyndon Woodside Oratorio Competition.
+She is a prize-winner of several competitions, including the Deborah Voigt Competition in Vero Beach, the McCammon Competition, the Shreveport Opera Competition, a Sullivan grant, the Klaudia Taev Competition, the Opera Foundation Competition, the Metropolitan Opera Auditions, the Gerda Lissner Competitons (Song and Opera), the William C Byrd competition, the Wilhelm Stenhammer Competition, the James Toland Vocal Arts Competition, the Classical Singer Competition, and the Lyndon Woodside Oratorio Competition.

 Photo by Kristin Hoeberman